2026 Formula One World Championship: Financial regulation

+Technical regulations

 Power units

-New power unit regulations are due to be introduced for the 2026 season.
-The new power units will still produce over 1000 bhp, although the power will come from different sources.
-The engine regulations will see the turbocharged 1.6-litre V6 internal combustion engine configuration used since retained.
-However, the MGU-H (Motor Generator Unit – Heat), which has also been in use since 2014, will be removed, while the MGU-K (Motor Generator Unit – Kinetic) output will increase to 350 kW from 120 kW.
-The power output of the internal combustion part of the power unit will decrease to 400 kW from 850 bhp.
-Fuel flow rates will be measured and limited based on energy, rather than mass of the fuel itself.
-The power units will use a fully sustainable fuel being developed by Formula One.
+New power unit regulations have been introduced for the 2026 season.
+The new power units still produce over 1000 bhp, although the power comes from different sources.
+The engine regulations saw the turbocharged 1.6-litre V6 internal combustion engine configuration used since retained.
+However, the MGU-H (Motor Generator Unit – Heat), which has also been in use since 2014, has been removed, while the MGU-K (Motor Generator Unit – Kinetic) output increased to 350 kW from 120 kW.
+The power output of the internal combustion part of the power unit decreased to 400 kW from 850 bhp.
+Fuel flow rates are measured and limited based on energy, rather than mass of the fuel itself.
+The power units use a fully sustainable fuel being developed by Formula One.
 The power units are expected to recover twice as much electrical energy as before.

 During the Commission meeting in early 2025, it was agreed to explore for catch-up options for power unit development for manufacturers who may have fallen behind their competitors in the initial development phase.
 The Commission also suggested that a relevant advisory committee look at whether the energy deployment of new power units should be reduced in race trim from the planned 350 kW after some teams became concerned about the possibility of their cars running out of deployable energy in a race.

-Driver numbers

-The rules surrounding the permanent driver numbering system introduced in 2014 will be modfied.
-Drivers will be permitted to change their race number during their careers, though the mechanism by which they will be allowed to is yet to be determined.